 Carolyn joined UTC in July 2013 after having worked at the American University in Cairo where she was a key player in an effort to document the January 25 Revolution.
-She earned her M.L.I.S. in Archival and Records Studies from the University of South Carolina and has a B.A. in Archaeology and History from the University of Virginia.
-Carolyn loves to work with faculty to develop course assignments using primary sources in Special Collections.
+She earned her M.L.I.S. in Archives and Records Management from the University of South Carolina and has a B.A. in Archaeology and History from the University of Virginia.